Cetera Advisor Networks LLC Has $11.01 Million Position in First Trust TCW Unconstrained Plus Bond ETF (NYSEARCA:UCON)

-Cetera Advisor Networks LLC boosted its holdings in First Trust TCW Unconstrained Plus Bond ETF (NYSEARCA:UCON – Free Report) by 0.5% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 455,296 shares of the company’s stock after buying an additional 2,159 shares during the period.
-Cetera Advisor Networks LLC owned approximately 0.76% of First Trust TCW Unconstrained Plus Bond ETF worth $11,005,000 as of its most recent SEC filing.
+Cetera Advisor Networks LLC increased its stake in First Trust TCW Unconstrained Plus Bond ETF (NYSEARCA:UCON – Free Report) by 0.5% in the 2nd quarter, according to the company in its most recent filing with the SEC.
+The fund owned 455,296 shares of the company’s stock after purchasing an additional 2,159 shares during the quarter.
+Cetera Advisor Networks LLC owned approximately 0.76% of First Trust TCW Unconstrained Plus Bond ETF worth $11,005,000 at the end of the most recent reporting period.

 First Trust TCW Unconstrained Plus Bond ETF Stock Up 0.2 %